Skip to main content

 Not necessarily.
 We know that a total by itself doesn't tell the whole story and must look at other metrics to find out if an emissions-reduction project has been successful.
 For example, if you measured the carbon intensity as well as the carbon total, you might come out with a different perspective.
 In the same project, if the carbon intensity was 3.3g CO2eq/user in Q1, and 2.9g CO2eq/user in Q2, you might consider the project a success and continue to invest further.

-While the total informed you that your organization's carbon emissions had increased overall, the intensity gave a more complete perspective that would help you to make a more informed decision on how to proceed.
+While the total showed you that your organization's carbon emissions had increased overall, the intensity gave a more complete perspective that would help you to make a more informed decision on how to proceed.

 Software Carbon Intensity specification